-The Statewide CASE Team calculated the first-year statewide savings by multiplying the per-unit savings, which are presented in Section 4.3, by the statewide new construction forecast for 2020 or expected alterations in 2020; the methodology is presented in more detail in Appendix A. Please note that the per-unit savings presented in Section 4.3 are broken down by Area Category type, but statewide savings are presented in the Complete Building type as the statewide construction data is based on square feet of different building types.
-Details on translating Area Category to Complete Building are presented in Appendix H. The first-year energy impacts represent the first-year annual savings from all buildings forecast to be completed in 2020.
+The Statewide CASE Team calculated the first-year statewide savings by multiplying the per-unit savings, which are presented in Section 4.3, by the statewide new construction forecast for 2020 or expected alterations in 2020; the methodology is presented in more detail in Appendix A. The first-year energy impacts represent the first-year annual savings from all buildings forecast to be completed in 2020.
 The lifecycle energy cost savings represents the energy cost savings over the entire 15-year analysis period.
 The statewide savings estimates do not take naturally occurring market adoption or compliance rates into account.
 Results are presented in Table 7 and Table 8 for new construction and alterations, respectively.